Terry Cooke: North Queensland Fury

 Cooke arrived in Townsville to trial with A-League franchise North Queensland Fury as a possible replacement for injured fellow Englishman James Robinson.
 He was signed by Ian Ferguson on 25 November and made his debut against Adelaide United on 28 November.
 He scored his first goal for the Fury on 13 February against Gold Coast United, scoring the game-winner in the 83rd minute of a 2–1 victory.
 After his short-term deal expired Cooke left the Fury as the club fell into administration.

 Gabala

 Cooke then joined Gabala of Azerbaijan, managed by Tony Adams.
 After making 12 appearances in which he scored one goal, Cooke then suffered a serious knee injury which kept him out for the remainder of the season, at the end of which he was released by the club.

 International career

 Cooke represented England at U16, U18 and U21 levels, but was never capped by the full senior side.

 Coaching career

-Cooke is now employed as a youth team coach for the Denver Kickers.
+Cooke is now employed as the Director of Coaching for the Denver Kickers.